Sudo-AA/About-Me/README.md

 ---

+---

 👁️‍🗨️ *You shall die by my hands, peasant bugs.*
+🧠 My mind compiles reality.
+💻 My fingers summon logic from the void.
+🪲 Your errors are beneath me.
+🗡️ I don’t fix bugs.
+I execute them.
+🔥 I don’t deploy code.
+I unleash consequences.

+👣 Step carefully in these repos... for every line is a landmine.